scrapcomputing/ThrottleBlaster/README.md

 - Can be used in conjunction with the single-button operation.
 Turning the potentiometer overrides the preset selected by the button.

+# Serial Mode (UART): Control by the serial port, works in conjunction with all other modes.

+You can connect to the Throttle Blaster via the serial port and set the Frequency and PWM Period.
+This is convenient for launching a game with a `.bat` file that first configures the Throttle Blaster and then launches the game.

+## Circuit
+- Connect the Throttle Blaster's Tx pin to the PC's serial port Rx pin (that is pin 2 of the serial connector), the Throttle Blaster's Rx pin to serial Tx (pin 3) and ground to ground (pin 5)

+## Software
+- Serial port settings: 9600 8N1, no flow control
+- The string to send is in the form `F<MHz>P<Period>\r`, where:
+  - `<MHz>` is the desired effective frequency in MHz (float),
+  - `<Period>` is the PWM Period level (1-256),
+  - `\r` (also seen as `^M`) is the Carriage-Return character (ASCII 13 0x0d).
+  - For example `F4.77P8` sets the frequency to `4.77MHz` and the PWM period to `8` which is a around 50us.
+- In DOS you can use a terminal emulator, like [Kermit](http://www.columbia.edu/kermit/ftp/archives/msk314.zip), to connect and send the command.
+  - You could use this one-liner in a batch file: `kermit set port COM1, set speed 9600, output F4.77P8\13`.
+This will set the frequency to 4.77 MHz, the period to 8 and will send a Carriage-Return character (`\13`).

+> **Note**
+> Changing the frequency is not instantaneous.
+So if you are setting the frequency in a batch file, please consider adding a delay before launching the game.

+> **Note**
+> Please note that the serial-port functionality is totally optional.
+You don't need to populate the MAX3232 IC and its capacitors if you are not planning to use it.

 # Presets

  Display | Performance equivalence